lorenzinigiovanni/siv-project/README.md

   results.append("Close")
 ```

 Then an overlay of the results is displayed assigning different colors to the classes for better visual distinction.
+We assigned blue as bees, green as opened cells and red as closed cells.
 Related counts-percentages are also shown in the terminal window.

 <div class="page-break"></div>